Jane Krakowski

 A trained singer, Krakowski has also worked on the stage.
-At age 18, she was chosen for the role of Dinah the Dining Car in the Broadway production of Starlight Express (1987).
+At age 18, she played the role of Dinah the Dining Car in the Broadway production of Starlight Express (1987).
 She has since won the Tony Award for Best Featured Actress in a Musical for the revival of Nine (2003).
 Other Tony-nominated roles include Grand Hotel (1989) and She Loves Me (2016).
 She received the Laurence Olivier Award for Best Actress in a Musical for her role in the West End revival of Guys and Dolls (2005).
-In film role, she has appeared as Cousin Vicki Johnson in National Lampoon’s Vacation (1983) and as Betty Rubble in The Flintstones in Viva Rock Vegas (2000).
+She received another nomination for her role in Here We Are (2025).
+In film roles, she has appeared as Cousin Vicki Johnson in National Lampoon’s Vacation (1983) and as Betty Rubble in The Flintstones in Viva Rock Vegas (2000).

 Early life

-Jane Krakowski was born and raised in Parsippany, New Jersey on October 11, 1968, the daughter of Ed Krajkowski, a chemical engineer, and Barbara, a college theater instructor and producing artistic director for the Women's Theater Company.
+Jane Krakowski was born on October 11, 1968 and raised in Parsippany, New Jersey, the daughter of Edward A. Krajkowski (1938–2016), a chemical engineer employed at Picatinny Arsenal and former recording artist, and Barbara, a college theater instructor and producing artistic director for the Women's Theater Company.
 She has an older brother.
-Krakowski's father's family is Polish, and while she speaks very little Polish, her father and paternal grandparents are fluent.
+Krakowski's father's family is Polish, and while she speaks very little Polish, her father and paternal grandparents were fluent.

 Krakowski grew up immersed in the local theater scene as a result of her parents' involvement, saying in one interview: "Instead of hiring baby sitters, they brought me along with them."
 She took ballet lessons at age four, but later stopped because she had the wrong body shape, instead moving more towards Broadway dancing.
 She attended Parsippany High School and then the Professional Children's School in New York City and Mason Gross School of the Arts at Rutgers University, New Brunswick.